NickGoodwind/continental-score-board/README.md

-# Continental score board
+# Continental Scoreboard
-An easy-to-use Continental scoreboard Java app for the family card game Continental, to enjoy the game without worring about the score with pen and paper.
-This app features a brand new, yet simple, system for keeping track of each players score for every game round.
-It also alows players to review previous round scores and the posibility to resume the game after finishing it.
-It also allows new games to start without finishing current game.
+An easy-to-use Continental scoreboard Java app for the family card game Continental.
+Enjoy the game without worring about the score with pen and paper.

+This app features a brand new, yet simple, system for keeping track of each players score for every game round, allowing players to review previous scores and resume the game after finishing it.

 ## Installation
 Tu run the application simply download the `bin/Rumi Scoreboard.jar` file and start the scoreboard.